OWASP/ASVS/5.0/en/0x12-V3-Session-management.md

 ## Control Objective

-Session management mechanisms give applications the ability to correlate user and device interactions over time, even when using otherwise stateless communication protocols.
-Modern applications may utilize multiple session identifiers or tokens with distinct characteristics and purposes.
-A secure session management system is one that optimally prevents attackers from obtaining, utilizing, or otherwise abusing a victim's session.
+Session management mechanisms allow applications to correlate user and device interactions over time, even when using stateless communication protocols (such as HTTP).
+Modern applications may use multiple session identifiers or tokens with distinct characteristics and purposes.
+A secure session management system is one that prevents attackers from obtaining, utilizing, or otherwise abusing a victim's session.
 Applications maintaining sessions must ensure that the following high-level session management requirements are satisfied:

 * Sessions are unique to each individual and cannot be guessed or shared.
 * Sessions are invalidated when no longer required and timed out during periods of inactivity.

-Many of the requirements in this chapter have been adapted to be a compliant subset of selected [NIST SP 800-63 Digital Identity Guidelines](https://pages.nist.gov/800-63-4/) controls, focused on common threats and commonly exploited authentication weaknesses.
+Many of the requirements in this chapter relate to selected [NIST SP 800-63 Digital Identity Guidelines](https://pages.nist.gov/800-63-4/) controls, focused on common threats and commonly exploited authentication weaknesses.

-Requirements governing some concepts related to implementation details of session management mechanisms can be found elsewhere:
+Note that requirements for specific implementation details of certain session management mechanisms can be found in other:

 * HTTP Cookies are a common mechanism for securing session identifiers and specific security requirements for cookies can be found in the "Web Frontend Security" chapter.
 * Self-contained tokens are frequently used as a way of maintaining sessions.
 Specific security requirements can be found in the "Self-contained Tokens" chapter.